Apple Watch

 <Step title="Tap record">

-Open Cleft from the complication, app grid, or Action Button, then tap the record button.
+Open Cleft from the complication, app grid, or Action Button, choose a note style if needed, then tap the record button.
 A haptic tap confirms it's running and the timer starts on screen.

 </Step>